Recognizing Natural Awareness

 Anyone interested in attending the retreat must have read this document.
 Then, complete the Application Form and Waiver of Liability, attach your deposit, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.

-Incomplete registrations, including those without sufficient deposit, will be returned for completion.
+Incomplete applications, including those without sufficient deposit, will be returned for completion.

-Each application will be carefully reviewed.
+Each application will be carefully reviewed by the teacher.
 In some cases, a personal or phone interview will be conducted with the teacher prior to determination of suitability for this type of practice.
 All applications are processed by date received.
 We will respond within two weeks from receipt of your application.

 If your application is not accepted for this retreat, your deposit will be returned.